omasanori/schemebib/README.md

     conference (ACM '77).
 Association for Computing Machinery, New York, NY, USA, 153–162. https://doi.org/10.1145/800179.810196

-*St1977a* will be assigned to this unless *St1977a* already exists.
-Otherwise, *St1977b* if there is no *St1977b*, otherwise *St1977c* if there is no *St1977c*, and so on.
+*St:1977a* will be assigned to this unless *St:1977a* already exists.
+Otherwise, *St:1977b* if there is no *St:1977b*, otherwise *St:1977c* if there is no *St:1977c*, and so on.

 ### Multiple Authors

-NnMYYYYa, NnMYYYYb, ..., where Nn is the first two letters of first author's last name, M is the first letter of second author's last name, YYYY is the year of publication, and the suffixes a, b, ..., are to distinguish each other with the same prefix.
+The format is *NnM:YYYYa*, *NnM:YYYYb*, ..., where Nn is the first two letters of first author's last name, M is the first letter of second author's last name, YYYY is the year of publication, and the suffixes a, b, ..., are to distinguish each other with the same prefix.

 For instance: